kwiatks/climate-change-setup-oxford/README.md

 -  Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html
 - Swagger https://pairs.res.ibm.com/manual/api-doc/

-NOTE : you will not be able to use the 'Try it' option in the Swagger website
+NOTE : you will not be able to use the 'Try it' option in the Swagger website - contact one of the IBMers if you need to run the Swagger functionality.

 ## TWC